Certification & Credentialing

 $149/mo

 The Professional Portal is separate from certification.
-The $149/mo subscription unlocks the practitioner tool dashboard — client rosters, cascade maps, session notes.
+The $149/mo subscription unlocks the practitioner tool dashboard — client rosters, case maps, session notes.
 It's optional and available to any active PMM cert holder.
 You do not need it to earn or keep your credential.

 Tier upgrades are gated by experience, not just payment.
 You cannot purchase L2 or L3 without holding the prior credential and meeting the time-in-practice and logged-practice-hours gates.
 This keeps the credential meaningful.